The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 During the holiday season, when gift card use is rampant, attackers may send their victims emails claiming they've won a gift card or received it as a gift.
 But to claim it, they'll say you must give your personal information or pay a shipping fee first.

-If you receive a message of this sort, remember that legitimate companies will not ask you for payment to receive a gift card.
+If you receive a message like this, remember that legitimate companies will not ask you for payment to receive a gift card.

 7. Travel Scams

-Holiday cyber scams don’t only apply to online shopping.
-Attackers are also deploying their malicious intentions for those arranging holiday travel plans.
+Holiday cyber scams don't only affect online shopping.
+Attackers are also deploying their malicious intentions to those arranging holiday travel plans.

 8. E-card Scams

-During the holidays, it’s common practice for people to send electronic greeting cards.
-However, be wary of these as attackers have begun taking advantage of this age-old holiday tradition.
+During the holidays, it's common practice to send electronic greeting cards.
+However, be wary of these, as attackers have begun taking advantage of this age-old holiday tradition.
 They may send fake e-cards with phishing or malware links.

 If you receive any electronic greeting cards this season, verify the sender and avoid clicking on links and downloading attachments.